cilium/cilium/Documentation/operations/performance/scalability/identity-relevant-labels.rst

 ------------------------------------

-To limit the labels used for evaluating Cilium identities, edit the Cilium ConfigMap object using ``kubectl edit cm -n kube-system cilium-config`` and insert a line to define the labels to include or exclude.
+To limit the labels used for evaluating Cilium identities, edit the Cilium ConfigMap object using ``kubectl edit cm -n kube-system cilium-config`` and insert a line to define the label patterns to include or exclude.
 Alternatively, this attribute can also be set via helm option ``--set labels=<values>``.

 .. code-block:: yaml